MatthiasS3/N2Container/README.md

 2. Now you can see that a new neural network was created
 ![UI](img/2.png)

-3. Copy the id of the neural network and send a put request with the vinnsl definition to: localhost/vinnsl/<id>/definition
+3. Copy the id of the neural network and send a put request with the vinnsl definition to: localhost/vinnsl/id/definition (Please replace id with the id of your neural network as shown in the picture)
 ![Postman](img/3.png)

 4. Now you can start the training